 If you’re struggling to get yourself there or are just trying to understand how long it may take, this article will help break down the journey your body takes on the road to ketosis.
-We’ll give you what you need to know about getting into ketosis: how long to get into ketosis, factors that affect getting into it, and how you can propel yourself there faster.
+We’ll give you what you need to know about it: how long to get into ketosis, factors that affect getting into it, and how you can propel yourself there faster.

 How long does it take for your body to go into ketosis?

 The exact amount of time it takes for a person to enter ketosis is highly individual and may vary from person to person.
 We're all biochemically unique and our metabolisms operate differently.
-However, there are some estimates based on general human physiology that we can use as guidelines for when someone may enter ketosis.
+However, there are some estimates based on general human physiology that we can use as guidelines.
 We'll discuss more below.

 The cardinal rule of the keto diet is to significantly reduce carbohydrate intake.
 The average adult will need to keep their carb intake at or below 30-50g per day.
 By doing so, insulin levels in the body will drop and the body can enter a catabolic state whereby glycogen stores are depleted.
 This causes the body to undergo metabolic changes .
 From here, two metabolic processes are triggered to produce energy: gluconeogenesis and ketogenesis.

 Generally speaking, ketosis can be achieved by fasting for longer than 72 hours (3 days) or by following a very low carb (30-50g/day), keto diet for up to several weeks.
-Below are some key timeline benchmarks for achieving ketosis while fasting.
+Below are some key timeline benchmarks.

 12 hours of fasting